 Ed.
 Note: Our own Harj Dhillon shares his thoughts on Informatica World Tour in Boston below.

 It was a full house.
-Over 100 people attended the Informatica World Tour city stop in Boston on November 19th, where our CTO, Chris Blotto, keynoted a session on “MDM in a Big Data World.”
+Over 100 people attended the Informatica World Tour city stop in Boston on November 19th, where Knowledgent Informationist, Chris Blotto, keynoted a session on “MDM in a Big Data World.”

 The objective of the session was to educate business and IT practitioners on top-of-mind topics, such as data lakes, security, cloud adaption, and MDM.
 Our partner, Informatica, shares a common vision in viewing data as valuable enterprise asset, with their product suite purpose-built to move data quickly, securely, and with traceability to the end user.